cosmosio/nested-property/README.md

 nestedProperty.has(array, "0.a.2"); // false
 nestedProperty.has(array, "1.a.0"); // false
 ```

+The example shows that it works through array, but of course, plain objects are fine too.

 If it must be a "own" property (i.e. not in the prototype chain) you can use the own option: